Sheila Gilmore: City of Edinburgh Council

 Gilmore was a member of the Labour Party as a teenager but joined the International Marxist Group during the 1970s.
 She left in 1976 to join the Scottish Labour Party (SLP), a breakaway from the official Labour Party led by Jim Sillars.
 Later she rejoined the official party and was elected in an Edinburgh District Council by-election for Moredun ward in 1991.
 She was appointed Convenor for Housing in 1999.
 She retained this position until she stood down from the council in 2007.
 Gilmore's proposal to transfer all the council's housing to a new housing association was defeated in a referendum.

 2007 Scottish Parliament elections

 Gilmore stood for the Scottish Parliament constituency of Edinburgh Pentlands in the 2007 Scottish Parliament elections, but came second to the Conservative Party candidate David McLetchie.

 2010 general election

 In April 2009, Sheila Gilmore was selected as Labour's candidate for the Westminster constituency of Edinburgh East from an all-woman shortlist.
 Gilmore beat lawyer Catriona Munro, City of Edinburgh councillors Norma Hart and Angela Blacklock, and local party activist Karen Doran.

 The selection process was triggered by the announcement by the incumbent MP, Gavin Strang, that he would not be seeking re-election at the forthcoming general election.

-The 2010 election was held on 6 May 2010, and Gilmore was one of six candidates for the Edinburgh East seat.
-She received 17,314 votes, which was 43% share and a majority of 9,181.
+The 2010 UK general election was held on 6 May 2010, and Gilmore was one of six candidates for the constituency of Edinburgh East.
+She received 17,314 votes, which was a 43% share of the vote and a majority of 9,181.
+She lost the seat to Tommy Sheppard of the SNP at the 2015 general election.